 your $2.99 copy is

 beautiful and functional

-Ask 3 questions- Begin the discussion that can lead to planning a place to live.
+Ask yourself just 3 questions- Begin the discussion that can lead to a happy feathered nest for today and tomorrow.

 1. Do you have a friend or relative who might feel more comfortable visiting you if your home were more accessible?